Zika-dev/GPT-3-CMD-Chat-Interface/README.md

 # KEY

 You will be prompted to enter your key when you open the program without a settings file.
 After you enter your key it will save in a file called "key.ini" and will load from that file everytime you start the program again so that you wont have to retype your key everytime you use the program.

+# REQUIERMENTS

+- I used python 3.9 while developing but it might work on older versions
+- playsound
+- openai
+- colorama
+- GTTS
+- threading
+- configparser